 Contraception is the process of a woman deciding to have children by choice, and not by chance.
 It is often guided by a patient’s socioeconomic needs and is achieved using various contraceptive methods.

-Postpartum contraception should consider factors like a resumption of ovulation, its effects on lactation, and the woman’s health.
-Ideally, all women requesting postpartum contraception should be advised not to wait until the resumption of their menstrual cycle, but instead, start their contraceptive use before resuming sexual activity.
+Factors such as the resumption of ovulation, its effects on lactation, and a woman’s health should be taken into consideration when deciding on the method of postpartum contraception.
+Ideally, all women requesting postpartum contraceptives should be advised not to wait until the resumption of their menstrual cycle but instead to start contraceptive use before resuming sexual activity.
 Physicians should also provide emergency contraception, if requested, to all women.